astronomer/docs/software/log-in-to-software.md

 Use the Astro CLI to [deploy code to Astro](https://docs.astronomer.io/astro/deploy-code) and create and manage Deployments.

-1. Install and configure the Astro CLI.
-See [Get started with the Astro CLI](https://docs.astronomer.io/software/install-cli).
+1. In the Astro CLI, run the following command:

-2. Run the following command:

     ```sh
     astro login <basedomain>
     ```
-3. Enter your username and password or use an OAuth token for authentication:
+2. Enter your username and password or use an OAuth token for authentication:

     - Press **Enter**.
     - Copy the URL in the command prompt, open a browser, paste the URL in the address bar, and then press **Enter**.
 If you're not taken immediately to the Astronomer Auth Token page, log in to Astronomer Software, paste the URL in the address bar, and press **Enter**.